 You just finished setting up forward DNS resolution, which allows networks to determine the IP address associated with a domain name.
 Now you need to configure reverse DNS, which is the inverse process.
 Here's how to set the reverse DNS on your Linode:

 You have successfully set up reverse DNS for your domain name.
+Visit the linked article to learn how to reset your reverse DNS.

 It's possible to have different IPs (including both IPv4 and IPv6 addresses) that have the same domain set for reverse DNS.
 To do this, you will have to configure multiple A or AAAA records for that domain that point to the various IPs.